shack/knoepfchen/README.md

 ## Technical Details

 - The switch debouncing circuit uses two inverter gates in a feedback configuration through a resistor (R5) as in The Art of Electronics, 3rd ed.
 Figure 10.52, page 730.
-- The two buttons are identical and debounced using a standard RC circuit as in [this document](http://www.ganssle.com/debouncing-pt2.htm) but without the diode.
-Resistors R1, R2 and R3, R4 of the schematics correspond to R2 and R1 in that document.
-The schematics uses 100k for R3, R4 and 22k for R1, R2 and 1µF for C1, C2.
-These values should give you a discharge time of the capacitor of about 20 ms.
+- The two buttons are identical and debounced using a standard RC circuit as in [this document](https://www.we-online.com/web/en/index.php/download/media/07_electronic_components/download_center_1/application_notes_berichte/sn015__contact_circuit_debounce_for_switches/SN015a_EN.pdf) but without the diode.
+Resistors R1 and R2 from the schematics are 1k and correspond to R1 in the document.
+Similarly, R3 and R4 are 10k and correspond to R2 in the document.
+C1 and C2 correspond to the capacitor and have 1µF each.
 - C5 is a decoupling capacitor for the '14 chip and the 555.
 - C4 connects to the CONTROL pin (pin 5) of the 555 and to GND.